BSc (Hons) (NFQ Level 8)

 Year 2 & Final Year – Apply This Knowledge

-You’ll then learn to apply this knowledge to practical and important problems faced by businesses and policy makers in a broad range of settings.
+You will then learn to apply this knowledge to practical and important problems faced by businesses and policy makers in a broad range of settings in the financial industry.

-The emphasis will be on problems and applications relevant to the ﬁnancial industry and corporate ﬁnancial management.
-If you choose one of the other streams (Economics, Maths & Stats), the emphasis will be instead on diﬀerent aspects of economic analysis and quantitative methods needed to support (as a consultant or an analyst) and undertake (as a manager or a policy-maker) decision-making in a corporate or policy-making setting.
+The Finance stream places emphasis on problems and applications relevant to the financial industry and corporate financial management.
+If you choose the Economics or Maths & Stats stream, the emphasis will be instead on different aspects of economic analysis and quantitative methods needed to support (as a consultant or an analyst) and undertake (as a manager or a policy-maker) decision-making in a corporate or policy-making setting.

 - Probability Theory

 - Financial Mathematics

 During your second year, we encourage you to pursue an international study experience for one semester at one of our exchange partner universities in Australia, Canada or Singapore.

 “I chose the Economics and Finance programme because of my flair for Maths and Accounting in the Leaving Cert along with the broad career paths offered by this programme.
 I know I made the right decision.
 I appreciate the close-knit atmosphere in Economics and Finance in which all voices are listened to and being surrounded by like-minded students adds a sense of community amongst us.
 Taking a semester exchange at the University of Toronto was the highlight of my time in UCD thus far, as I got to take specialised classes giving me an insight in to economics on a global scale, as well as making new friends and travelling to new places.”